playcanvas/developer.playcanvas.com/content/tutorials/advanced/fps-controller.md

 ---
 title: FPS Character Controller
 template: tutorial-page.tmpl.html
+position: 1
 ---

 <iframe src="http://apps.playcanvas.com/playcanvas/tutorials/fps_character_controller?overlay=false" ></iframe>

 *Use the mouse to look around, and WASD or cursor keys to move, spacebar to jump.
 Click the mouse to hide the cursor*

 In this tutorial, we'll walk you through how to create a controllable first-person camera which uses the built-in physics engine so that your character is solid in the world.

 This tutorial expands on the [first-person camera][first_person_camera] tutorial.
 If you haven't completed that, you should head over there now.